AY2223S2-CS2103T-W13-4/tp/docs/UserGuide.md

 :exclamation: **Caution:** STUDENT_NAME is case-insensitive and supports partial matching.
 For example, `john` will match `John Doe` and `john doe`.
 You can refer to the [search by name mechanism](#search-by-name-mechanism) for more details.

-:exclamation: **Caution:** STUDENT_NAME and LESSON_INDEX should all appear exactly once and should not be empty.
+:exclamation: **Caution:** STUDENT_NAME and LESSON_INDEX should appear exactly once.

 #### Update a Lesson
 Updates a lesson for a given student.
-This includes the lesson title, start time, and/or end time.
+This can change the lesson title, start time, and/or end time.

-Format: `update-lesson [name/STUDENT_NAME] [index/LESSON_INDEX] (optional)[lesson/LESSON_TITLE] (optional)[start/START_TIME] (optional)[end/END_TIME]`
+Format: `update-lesson [name/STUDENT_NAME] [index/LESSON_INDEX] [lesson/LESSON_TITLE] [start/START_TIME] [end/END_TIME]`

 * The `STUDENT_NAME` must be an existing student of the tutor.
 Note that there can only be one student's name.
 * The `LESSON_INDEX` must be a positive integer that is within the range of the student's lesson list.
-* At least one of the optional parameters must be provided.
+* `LESSON_TITLE`, `START_TIME` and `END_TIME` are the updated values for this lesson.
+At least one of them should be present.
-* The `START_TIME`, and `END_TIME` provided must be in any of the supported date-time formats (see appendix).
 * The provided `START_TIME` must be before the provided `END_TIME`, or, if the `END_TIME` is not provided, it must be before the original end time of the lesson.
 * The provided `END_TIME` must be after the provided `START_TIME`, or, if the `START_TIME` is not provided, it must be after the original start time of the lesson.
 * The updated lesson's duration must be at least 30 minutes and at most 3 hours.
 * A success message will be displayed if the lesson is successfully updated.
 Otherwise, an error message will be displayed.

 Example:
-* `update-lesson name/John Doe index/1 lesson/The Water Cycle start/2025-03-23 1300 end/2025-03-23 1500` updates the first lesson for the student named John Doe to have the lesson title "The Water Cycle", start time "2025-03-23 1300", and end time "2025-03-23 1500".
+* `update-lesson name/John Doe index/1 lesson/The Water Cycle start/2025-03-23 1300 end/2025-03-23 1500` updates the first lesson for the student named John Doe to have the lesson title `The Water Cycle`, start time `23 Mar 2025 13:00`, and end time `23 Mar 2025 15:00`.
-* `update-lesson name/Bernice Yu index/2 lesson/Photosynthesis` updates the second lesson for the student named Bernice Yu to have the lesson title "Photosynthesis".
+* `update-lesson name/Bernice Yu index/2 lesson/Photosynthesis` updates the second lesson for the student named Bernice Yu to have the lesson title `Photosynthesis`.
-* `update-lesson name/John Doe index/1 start/2025-03-23 1300` updates the first lesson for the student named John Doe to have the start time "2025-03-23 1300".
+* `update-lesson name/John Doe index/1 start/2025-03-23 1300` updates the first lesson for the student named John Doe to have the start time `23 Mar 2025 13:00`.
-* `update-lesson name/Bernice Yu index/2 end/2025-03-23 1500` updates the second lesson for the student named Bernice Yu to have the end time "2025-03-23 1500".
+* `update-lesson name/Bernice Yu index/2 end/2025-03-23 1500` updates the second lesson for the student named Bernice Yu to have the end time `23 Mar 2025 15:00`.

 ![Update Lesson](images/update-lesson.jpg)